The ‘new normal’: guidelines for reopening the industry

 At a press conference on Friday 8 May, Prime Minister Scott Morrison outlined a three-step framework that will be used to gradually remove baseline restrictions and make way for a COVID-19 safe economy, with individual states and territories to determine timeframes.

-The Restaurant & Catering Association (R&CA) has revealed its guidelines for reopening businesses safely, prepared at the government’s request.
+Restaurant & Catering Australia (R&CA) has revealed its guidelines for reopening businesses safely, prepared at the government’s request.

 There are two key considerations: the high number of ‘touchpoints’ within venues and balancing occupancy levels with social distancing requirements.